 SIQUIJOR ISLAND: YOUR ULTIMATE TRAVEL GUIDE

 Siquijor Island also known as the Mystical Island is an ideal place for tourists and vacationists.
 The serene Siquijor is blessed with scenic beauty, archaic churches, and natural attractions.
-The minute I landed at the port of Siquijor, I already fell in love with its unspoilt environment and the warm hospitality of its people.
+The minute I landed at the port of Siquijor, I already fell in love with its unspoiled environment and the warm hospitality of its people.

 Salagdoong Beach Resort at Siquijor Island

 Siquijor is a small island in Visayas, Philippines.
-I can experience a coastal tour of the island in just one daytime.
+You can experience a coastal tour of the island in just one daytime.
 Legend tells that Siquijor rose from the ocean during a tremendous thunderstorm cited as evidence is fossils and shells which can even be found in Mount Bandila-an, Siquijor’s highest point.
 While the coastline is mostly white sand beaches, the interior of the Island is mountainous.

 Siquijor Island: Guiwanon Spring Park

 The whole island of Siquijor was declared a marine reserve and tourist zone in 1978 by virtue of Proclamation No. 1810.
-No wonder why many nature lovers and adventurers were enticed to explore its numerous caves, springs and rivers, and to climb up Mount Bandilaan, the highest peak at the center of the island.
-For tourists who simply want to lay back and relax like me, the island provides a long stretch of white sand beaches.
+No wonder why many nature lovers and adventurers were enticed to explore its numerous caves, springs, and rivers, and to climb up Mount Bandilaan, the highest peak at the center of the island.
+For tourists who simply want to lay back and relax like me, the island provides a long stretch of beautiful white sand beaches.

 the port at Siquijor island serving Dumaguete – Siquijor

 There are several passenger boats daily from Dumaguete to Siquijor Island town and some larger Roro boats There are also several boats a week between Tagbilaran on Bohol and Larena.
-I advise you get hold of the Roro because its more stable.
+I advise you get hold of the Roro because it’s more stable.

 Click here my Itinerary and Budget in my latest Travel to Siquijor Island